roytang/blog/content/replies/2013/11/cdfjs6u/index.md

 - vita
 ---

 Does the PS4 at home need to be on?
-Or the Vita can wake it up from standby? \n\nWill it work even if someone else is using the PS4?
+Or the Vita can wake it up from standby?

+Will it work even if someone else is using the PS4?